 The Lateral Line is one of the most unique sense organs in the animal kingdom.
 Possessed by most fish, the lateral line enables fish to sense vibrations and movement in the water around them.
 This article will discuss how the lateral line works and its implications in the origins debate.

 The lateral line is not a single organ, but rather many.
 Just beneath the skin is a line of specialized mechanoreceptors called neuromasts.
 A neuromast comes in two varieties.
-The first is known as the superficial neuromast, because it is found on the surface of the fishes scales.
+The first is known as the superficial neuromast because it is found on the surface of the fishes scales.
 The second variety is known as the canal neuromast.
-They are found beneath the scales in tiny liquid filled canals.
-Both types are made of a special receptors called hair cells.
+They are found beneath the scales in tiny liquid-filled canals.
+Both types are made of a special receptor called hair cells.
 These hair cells are just above the scales and detect the movement of water across the fishes body.
-Water is a conductor of sound, energy and motion.
-The hair cells detect this sound, energy and motion and pass it along to specialized nerve cells at the base of the hair cells.
+Water is a conductor of sound, energy, and motion.
+The hair cells detect this sound, energy, and motion and pass it along to specialized nerve cells at the base of the hair cells.
 This information is then passed to the brain, which uses it to form a mental image of the fishes surroundings.

 Evolution has to answer how these two incredibly designed organs came into being.
 If the theory cannot do so, then it fails as a theory.
 Evolutionists can point to supposed common ancestors and missing links all they want, but until they have the ability explain how every single system, every organ, every cell type, came into existence, their theory is not proved.